 ٭

-Visions in catastrophe; conflict and the creative mind.
-A computational art historical analysis of cataclysm, war, and artistic production.
+Visions in catastrophe; conflict and the creative mind, is a computational art historical analysis of cataclysm, war, and artistic production.

 One hundred and twenty three of history’s most important artistic creations when mapped¹ in relation to the incidence of wars, massacres and genocide, reveal reoccurring patterns of creative human output that flourish after cataclysm.
 The dataset reveals a statistically significant² increase in creativity after periods of social upheaval, with a pronounced peak in artistic production that occurs during conflict.³